|

 It has a lug cone, and short spider, and has the sound I have been looking

-the above guitar to it.
+for.
+Ser. # is 6796.
 I found this one on Ebay also. |

 |